 Home > Hardy Plants > Shrubs

-Add any 10 plants to your basket and get the lowest value one FREE
+Add any 5 PLANTS or BULB PACKS to your basket and get the lowest priced 1 FREE

 This is a more narrow variety, useful if you want the height without as much width as other hollies.
 The plain green leaves are very spiny so a good barrier.
 Also known for its extreme cold tolerance.
 It is a self-fertile female so will bear berries alone but more so if there is a male Holly nearby.

 We aim to despatch orders within 3 working days of receipt but please allow up to 7 working days.
 Plants are despatched Monday-Thursday (excl.
 Bank Holidays)

 Unless otherwise indicated our plants are supplied in the following pot sizes according to category.
 Dimensions refer to either the pot diameter (cm) or volume (litre);